 Soak the chickpeas in 1 quart cool water in a large container (they will more than double in size) overnight in the refrigerator.
 Drain.
 Bring the chickpeas, baking soda, and 1 fresh quart of water to a boil in a large lidded pan over high heat.
 Reduce the heat and simmer with the lid ajar, stirring occasionally, until the beans are tender.
 It should take about 1 hour.

 Meanwhile, heat the oven to 400℉.
 Toss the carrots on a sheet pan with 1 tablespoon oil and ½ teaspoon salt.
 Roast for 25-30 minutes, turning once, until very tender and just a tad browned.
 Let cool.

 Drain the chickpeas, reserving ½ cup of the cooking liquid, and cool.
 Set aside a few chickpeas for garnish.

 Process the chickpeas, garlic, ½ teaspoon salt, cumin, and cayenne in a food processor or blender until uniformly ground.
 Scrape down the bowl.
-With the machine running, add the following ingredients thru the feed tube one at a time, stopping to scrape the bowl as needed: ¼ cup lemon juice, ¼ cup of the reserved cooking water, the cooled carrots, 3 Piquillo peppers, 2 tablespoons olive oil and tahini.
-Add more of the reserved liquid if needed, until the hummus is smooth and fluffy.
+With the machine running, add the following ingredients thru the feed tube one at a time, stopping to scrape the bowl as needed: ¼ cup lemon juice, ¼ cup reserved cooking water, the cooled carrots, 3 Piquillo peppers, 2 tablespoons olive oil and tahini.
+Add more liquid if needed, until the hummus is smooth and fluffy.
 Adjust the olive oil, Piquillos, salt, lemon & cayenne to your taste.